 The Loudoun Laurels Foundation is committed to honoring exceptional community service for the benefit of Loudoun County citizens and to developing future civic leaders through scholarships and mentorships.
 Each year, the foundation honors Loudoun County citizens whose commitment to the community through leadership, community service and philanthropy have helped make Loudoun County a great place in which to live and work.
 In addition to honoring exceptional community service, the foundation is committed to developing future civic leaders through scholarships and mentorships.
 Each year, the Loudoun Laurels award one or more $40,000 scholarships to LCPS students who are first generation college attendees.

 Lee and 2020 Laureate Chuck Kuhn, along with the 2020 and 2021 Loudoun Laurels Scholars, will be honored at the 2021 Gala to be held on Friday, Sept.
 24 at Lansdowne Resort.

 The Foundation’s Laureates include Childs F. Burden, G. Kimball Hart, Eugene M. Scheel, Karen Hatcher Russell, Paul Ziluca, Joe T. May, Lang and Judy Washburn, James P. Roberts, Robert E. Sevila, Stanley Caulkins, Fred Drummond, Edgar B. Hatrick, Su Webb, Joe Boling, Dr. John H Cook III, Cate Magennis Wyatt, J. Hamilton Lambert, Margaret Morton, Thomas D. Horne, Betsy Davis, Bill Harrison, Fred and Karen Schaufeld, Al Van Huyck, Kristina Bouweiri and Di Cook.

-For more information, go to loudounlaurels.org, and to receive an invitation to the gala, send your address and telephone number email@example.com.
+For more information, go to loudounlaurels.org, and to receive an invitation to the gala, send your address and telephone number to email@example.com.